randomtruffles/Dominion_League/rules.md

 <a name="3.5.2"></a>3.5.2.
 When calculating Adjusted Excess Time, if your opponent's average time per decision is less than 3.5 seconds, a value of 3.5 seconds is used instead.
 This value was determined by rounding up the League median decision time over a sample of several seasons to the nearest 0.5 seconds.
 This is meant to avoid flagging players as especially slow merely due to having especially fast opponents.

 <a name="3.5.3"></a>3.5.3.
 You are expected to keep your Adjusted Excess Time under 45 minutes.
-Based on data the League collected over several seasons, this is a very generous threshold that only the very slowest players are at risk of crossing.

 <a name="3.5.4"></a>3.5.4.
 You receive a play speed warning for any match in which your Adjusted Excess Time crosses the threshold established in [3.5.3](#3.5.3).